GLUTEN - 5 impacts on Women's Health

 I know it can sound a little sad, this letting go of gluten... but at least we are lucky to be living in a time where so many gluten-free options are available.

-Make your exceptions, it's not all or nothing: try to aim at having the exceptions just 1-2 a week maximum - and just 1 meal a day 😊
+Also, make your exceptions, it's not all or nothing: a good idea is to aim at having your exceptions just 1-2 a week maximum - and just 1 meal a day 😊

-Having, for example, a sandwich in the morning, pasta at lunch and some cake in the afternoon = 3 times a day gluten intake, and is really not good for you, even if you will not overpass the correct caloric intake.
+Having, for example, a sandwich in the morning, pasta at lunch and some random cake in the afternoon = 3 times a day gluten intake, and that is really not good for you, even if you will not overpass your needed caloric intake.

 Remember, that when it comes to inflammation, it is not about the quantity of your calories intake, but about their quality!